cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Checking the logs in Kibana

-- Generate some log events by performing a `GET` request to the Movie Service: `http://localhost:8001/movies/1`
+- Generate some log events by performing a `GET` request to the Post Service: `http://localhost:8001/posts/1`
 - Open Kibana: `http://localhost:5601`
   - Click the management icon
   - Create an index pattern for `logstash-*` using `@timestamp` as time field